home-assistant/home-assistant.io/source/_docs/installation/virtualenv.markdown

 ### {% linkable_title Notes %}

 - In the future, if you want to start Home Assistant manually again, follow step 2, 3 and 5.
-- It's recommanded to run Home Assistant as a dedicated user.
+- It's recommended to run Home Assistant as a dedicated user.

 <p class='info'>
 Looking for more advanced guides?
 Check our [Rasbian guide](/docs/installation/raspberry-pi/) or the [other installation guides](/docs/installation/).